BlackBerry shares up after unconfirmed report on possible Lenovo bid

-TORONTO BlackBerry (BB.TO) (BBRY.O) shares rose more than 3 percent on Monday after a news website said Chinese computer maker Lenovo Group (0922.HK) might offer to buy the Canadian technology company.
+TORONTO Oct 20 BlackBerry shares rose more than 3 percent on Monday after a news website said Chinese computer maker Lenovo Group might offer to buy the Canadian technology company.

-Benzinga.com, citing an unnamed source familiar with the matter, said an offer worth $15 (9.3 pounds) a share could come as early as this week.
+Benzinga.com, citing an unnamed source familiar with the matter, said an offer worth $15 a share could come as early as this week.

-Lenovo and BlackBerry said their companies did not comment on rumours and speculation.
+Lenovo and BlackBerry said their companies did not comment on rumors and speculation.

 The speculation reached a crescendo in the fall of 2013, when BlackBerry was exploring strategic alternatives.